 2. Pallet Dog House

-If you want to construct a dog house on a shoestring budget, consider a pallet dog house.
+If you want to construct a dog house on a shoestring budget, consider a pallet-free dog house plan.
 Pallets are a free source of wood.
 Businesses often give them away.
 You can easily use the word to create a basic dog house.

 The only thing you'll need to purchase is plywood and paint or stain to protect the wood.
 If you seek a DIY tutorial, check out the free pallet dog house plan from DIY Crafts.